Discover the benefits of open research in social sciences and humanities

 – Kath Burton

-How can open research practices support work carried out by social sciences and humanities researchers?
+How can open research practices support work carried out by SSH researchers?

 Getting a handle on your research data.
 [Also,] acknowledging that your research practices are producing unique materials associated with your research question.
 [This] is a great way for SSH researchers to get started with open research.
 As part of the STM Research Data initiatives, T&F and F1000 have been working with other publishers to [investigate] data sharing in the humanities.
 We know there are challenges.
 [But] there are useful solutions.
 Publishers can work together to support the benefits of data sharing for SSH participants.
 You can read more about that initiative on the F1000 blog here.

-What can researchers gain from making their work more open?
+What can researchers gain from making their work open?

-Finally, why is it important for people to watch the open research in SSH recording above?
+Finally, why is it important for people to watch the recording on open research in SSH?

 We cram a lot into a short presentation!
 I’d really encourage anyone to listen in, especially if you are interested in the following: